intershop/intershop-pwa/docs/guides/testing-cypress.md

 ## Rules for Developing Cypress Tests

-### Always stick to small scope!
+### Always Stick to Small Scope

 Testing workflows with **many actions** can lead to **increased instability** when encountering browser hiccups.
 Split tests into individual specs when possible.

-### Pay respect to individuality!
+### Pay Respect to Individuality

 Every test should be **independent of other tests**.
 So whenever a test is including a modification operation, it is best to create an individual user first.

-### Do not re-invent the wheel!
+### Do not Reinvent the Wheel

 When testing functionality that needs to setup specific demo data first, do not create it via the user interface.
-Instead write stable **ReST API helper** methods, that can set up data faster via the API when the test starts.
+Instead write stable **REST API helper** methods, that can set up data faster via the API when the test starts.

 ### Stick to the PageObject Pattern